d-w-moore/Docker_demo/Docker_Demo1.md

 17:57PM daniel@daniel-ThinkPad-W540:~ $ docker logout
 Removing login credentials for https://index.docker.io/v1/
 ```
-Now I'm logged out of the Docker Hub; and, for demo, I'll remove the second image we created, and -- having removed it from our local repository of  images --  I can re-download it from the Docker Hub as a "normal" user ostensibly without all the above.
+Now I'm logged out of the Docker Hub; and, for demo, I'll remove the second image we created, and -- having removed it from our local repository of  images --  I can re-download it from the Docker Hub as a "normal" user lacking the history of this session.
 So... we're downloading the image "fresh" from Docker Hub.
 ```

 17:57PM daniel@daniel-ThinkPad-W540:~ $ docker rmi dwmoore/myalpine2